leecchh/TCReport/README.md

 # T&C Report
-Automating the process of creating the annual T&C Report for the Annual Meeting of Financial Representatives
+Automating the process of creating the T&C Report for the Annual Meeting of Financial Representatives